wyattearp/deepwiki-open/docs/ollama-instruction.md

+---
+title: Using DeepWiki with Ollama
+sidebar_label: Ollama Guide
+---

 # Using DeepWiki with Ollama: Beginner's Guide

 DeepWiki supports local AI models through Ollama, which is perfect if you want to: